emptymonkey/revsh/Documentation/REVERSE_VPN.md

 ### What are Tun / Tap devices?

 [Tun / Tap](https://en.wikipedia.org/wiki/TUN/TAP) devices are virtual network cards.
-They are fully featured and supported kernel network devices that aren't attached to a physical card.
+They are fully featured kernel network devices that aren't attached to a physical card.
 Rather, when the kernel decides to route a packet / frame down a tun / tap device, it comes out of the application end of the driver and is delivered to the attached application.
 In this case the attached application is _revsh_.
 Tun devices handle forwarding of raw IP packets.
 Tap devices handle forwarding of raw Ethernet frames.

 In addition to _revsh_, both [ssh](https://www.openssh.com/) and [openvpn](https://openvpn.net/) offer up tun / tap support.
 All operators should learn to leverage this feature across each of these tools to ensure maximum flexibility.